 What is student contents insurance?

-Getting student content insurance is very important as student accommodations are prone to thefts.
+Getting student contents insurance is very important as student accommodations are prone to theft.
 Especially during freshers’ week.
-Think about it, lots of students moving to a new city and excited about starting university with all their expensive gadgets.
+Think about it, lots of students moving to a new city and are excited about starting university with all their expensive gadgets.
 It makes students a good target for crime.
 Sharing your living space with others is also a target for theft.
 You may not know the people you are living with all that well.

 Do I need student insurance?